Github73840134/TinyBook/README.md

 Copy and paste the code in the examples to your current directory
 # A Testbook
 A test book file is included in the repository.
-# Plans for the Future
+# Plans for the future
 ## Feature Updates
 - Adding ability to style page elements.
 - Adding ability to add images to pages.